danvalen1/Film-Industry-Analysis/README.md

 |  | worldwide_gross |

 ## Data Preparation
 In order to begin the analysis on the collected data, a few operations need to be performed.
-The most important operation being the addition of a `start_year` column to the TN data so that both the IMDB and TN datasets can be merged using the same data.
-By creating a new interger column by sliciing `release_date`, a merged dataset is possible to make based on movie title (`movie`) and `start_year`.
+The most important operation being the addition of a `start_year` column to the TN data so that both the IMDB and TN datasets can be more effectively merged.
+By creating a new integer column by slicing `release_date`, a merged dataset can be made based on movie title (`movie`) and `start_year`.
+Merging on both title and date prevents erroneous data arising from remakes or different movies with the same title.

 After merging the data, key cleaning operations included removing duplicates, dropping any movies without `worldwide_gross` data,  calculating `ROI`, parsing out `genre` data, and converting revenue data into integers for analysis, and categorizing budgets.